 What could be a teenager’s bedroom featured a newspaper photo tacked to the wall depicting the classic Sid Barrett-era Pink Floyd, complete with googly eyes glued to Barrett’s Face.
 I also loved the shower stall’s falling water hologram accompanied by the sound effects of water running.
 Very trippy!

 In direct opposition to most exhibit’s strictly hands-off policy when it comes to “interacting” with the art works, here visitors are encouraged to literally ‘make themselves at home’ and touch or sit on the furniture.
 Like an underground version of last year’s high profile Showtime House, Make Yourself At Home – highly recommended for both fans of art and modern interior design – is one of my favorite exhibits of the year so far.
-More cool pictures can be seen over at Geoffrey’s Blog, and I thank him for providing the images seen here.
+Thank to Geoffrey for providing the images seen here.

 Make Yourself At Home runs only through June 6, 2010 at the 7eleven Gallery, located (temporarily) at 169 Tenth Avenue near 20th Street in Manhattan.